microverseinc/ror-social-scaffold/README.md

 ## Acknowledgments

-Credits go to the following for providing initial code as a starting point [**Microverse inc**](https://github.com/microverseinc/ror-social-scaffold)
+Credits go to the [**Microverse inc**](https://github.com/microverseinc/ror-social-scaffold) for providing initial code as a starting point of our project.